Battle of Czarnowo: Battle

 On the morning of 23 December, Napoleon personally observed the Russian position near the point where the Wkra emptied into the Bug-Narew.
 Near its mouth, the Wkra split into two branches, forming a low, swampy island.
 Davout's troops had occupied the island since the night of 20 December.
 Davout had three infantry divisions under Generals of Division Charles Antoine Morand, Louis Friant, and Charles-Étienne Gudin de La Sablonnière.
 Napoleon decided on a night attack and drafted very detailed orders.
 Because of the high quality of Davout's generals and officers, the emperor's orders were carefully carried out.

 Opposite the French, Ostermann-Tolstoy held the east bank of the Wkra with nine battalions, two squadrons, one regiment of Cossacks, 14 guns, and six light guns.
 The Russian 2nd Division included three infantry brigades.
 Major General Nikolai Mazovsky led the Pavlovski Grenadier and Rostov Musketeer Regiments, Major General Alexander Yakovlevich Sukin commanded the Petersburg Grenadier and Jeletzsky Musketeer Regiments, and Major General Ivan Andreievich Lieven directed the 1st and 20th Jager Regiments.
 The complement of 48 guns was made up of two 12-pound foot batteries and two 6-pound horse batteries.
 Smith gives the full 18-battalion strength, but lists no cavalry units.
 Major General Peter Petrovich Pahlen led the cavalry brigade which included the Little Russia Cuirassier, Courland Dragoon, and Soum Hussar Regiments, plus the Malakov and Sissoiev Cossacks.
 This source gives the cavalry organization and the full names of the infantry brigade commanders.

 Morand's division assembled on the island, Friant's troops were slightly farther north at the village of Pomiechowo, and Gudin's soldiers held a bridgehead to the west near Modlin.
 At 7:00 PM Morand deployed his troops into three columns, each headed by one battalion.
-Supported by artillery firing grapeshot, the French voltigeur (light) companies boated across the Wkra.
+Supported by artillery firing canister, the French voltigeur (light) companies boated across the Wkra.
 The voltigeurs took covering positions on the east bank while engineers quickly built three bridges.
 Once the bridges were completed, Morand's troops swarmed across.
 The 17th Light Infantry Regiment and three squadrons of cavalry were among the first units across.
 General of Brigade Claude Petit led a task force from Gudin's division across the bridge nearest the Bug-Narew and moved up the Wkra's east bank.
 Morand's attack was a success and the Russians were quickly hustled out of their positions on the east bank.